VMBlakelock/bouquetnblooms/README.md

 SECRET KEY - During development the SECRET_KEY was accidently pushed to GitHub.
 The developer did not realise Django automatically creates this and therefore pushed the code.
 On receiving the GitGuardian email the error was realized and a new env.py file was created and a new Django SECRET_KEY added.
-....................However in the git commit history there is no confirmation code was pushed here as the next commit states *'index.html block content code added'*
+However in the git commit history (20th Dec) there is no confirmation code was pushed here as the next commit is on the 21st Dec.
-Something for the developer to note for future 'all major changes and bug fixes to be commited and pushed for reference'.
+Something for the developer to note for future *'all major changes and bug fixes to be commited and pushed for reference'*.

 #### Issue 3

+After adding base.html code it was realised the site pulled everything on the nav header to the left.
+It was found a '</div>' hadnt not been removed on the 'header nav with title' section on the send line - with the row.

+#### Issue 4

 When it came to adding datasets for the project it was advised to use [Kaggle](https://www.kaggle.com/).
 However when researching and trying to download there was an error on the site *too many requests*.
 Reading through the documentation and forums it seems this is a known error.
 The developer requested advise from Code Institute on this matter to assist in moving forward with getting a dataset for the project.

-#### Issue 4

-During development the Gitpod terminal offered a warning.
-Advising that it was working with pip v20.2.4 and there was a new version and recommends and upgrade.
-The developer followed the on terminal instructions and upgraded to v20.3.3.

 #### Issue 5

-At one point during development Python advised to install [Pillow](https://pillow.readthedocs.io/en/stable/).
-The developer did not have any knowledge of this imaging library.
-The documentation was reviewed and the library was installed in the project.

 #### Issue 6

-It was found during development that the site definitely needed more pages adding.
-The initial four created an inception and wireframing wasn't going to be enough.
-This was to allow for guest users to see more than just the home page and register pages.
-It was realised the guest user needed to be enticed more.
-Therefore the Highlights page was created.
-Furthermore the registered user required a profile page for when they logged in, and an add recipe, edit recipe and logout page.
-All additional pages have been created and are suitable for its purpose.
+#### Issue 7

 ### Validation sites